karl-sparks/ks-portfolio/README.md

 # ks-portfolio
-This repo contains the code for Karl Sparks data science portfolio projects.
+This repo contains the code for Karl Sparks' data science portfolio projects.